cgoillot/GPX_Correct/README.md

-GPX_Correct.py corrects .gpx files imported from Runtastic so that "Moving Time" is closer to "Elapsed Time" when exporting them to Strava.
+GPX_Correct.py corrects .gpx files imported from Strava/Runtastic so that "Moving Time" is closer to "Elapsed Time" when importing them back to Strava.

 # Requirements
 Python 2.7 (not tested with other versions at the moment) is required.